appsinacup/appsinacup.github.io/_pages/games.md

 ![minigame park logo](/assets/img/minigame/minigame_world_logo.png)

-*Minigame Park* is a social massively multiplayer world with *minigames*, playable on Web, Desktop and Mobile (Discord, Steam, Itch).
+**Minigame Park** is a social massively multiplayer world with **minigames**, playable on Web, Desktop and Mobile (Discord, Steam, Itch).
 The style is watercolor, and you walk and play minigames (chess, word match, hangman, etc.) with focus on customization and socializing.

 - [Design Document](https://appsinacup.com/minigame-park-design-document/)
 - [Itchio](https://appsinacup.itch.io/world)

 ### Minigames

-Throughout the world, you will encounter places where you can play games with other people, such as:
+Throughout the world, you will encounter places where you can play **minigames** with other people, such as:

 - TicTacToe: Play 1v1.
 - Connect Four: Play 1v1.